Skip to main content

 COL’s partners in Jamaica include:

-• Ministry of Education and Youth (formerly Ministry of Education, Youth and Information)
+• Ministry of Education, Skills, Youth and Information

 • Rural Agricultural Development Authority